 - Frontline Control: Low-effort companies understand that today’s service reps are handling far more complex issues now that the “easy stuff” has gone to self-service.
 Unlike most companies who try to tighten their control of the frontline (through scripting, “screen pops,” etc.), low-effort companies know that you can’t script your way to victory in this new world.
 Instead of taking control from their frontline reps, they actually give more control to them, empowering reps to use their own judgment to resolve customer issues and deliver a low-effort customer experience.

-As I discussed in my last post, our team at Tethr has now taken each of these concepts and explored them in far more depth than we ever could through post-transactional surveys or interviews.
+Our team at Tethr has now taken each of these concepts and explored them in far more depth than we ever could using post-transactional surveys or interviews.
 We did this by teaching our machine learning platform to “listen” for effort in customer conversations…and then we ran hundreds of millions of minutes through the platform to see how these concepts would show up in real conversations.

-So, the team built a machine learning script that captured these common phrases—and when the results came back (like the tennis ball-fetching example), there were lots of spot-on hits…but plenty of false positives as well.
+So, the team built a machine learning script that captured these common phrases.
 There were also some things that were close enough that the team decided to expand the script to include them in the training set.
-For instance “Let me check (or look into) what I can do for you” represents the same idea as the original training set so they teach the machine to include these in the future.
+For instance “Let me check what I can do for you” represents the same idea as the original training set so they teach the machine to include these in the future.